'Mortified': Kamahl Santamaria apologises, more accusations about to surface

 The statement also said a number of allegations about his time at Al Jazeera were to be raised in a BBC report in coming days.

+Santamaria abruptly disappeared from New Zealand TV screens as new Breakfast host on May 19 - just 32 days after being hired from international news agency Al Jazeera in Qatar.

-Santamaria was shoulder-tapped for the Breakfast role by then-head of news and current affairs Paul Yurisich, who resigned after a review of the hiring process.
+Santamaria was shoulder-tapped for the Breakfast role by then-head of news and current affairs Paul Yurisich - who had worked with Santamaria for many years at Al Jazeera.

+The veteran broadcaster subsequently resigned on June 28 as allegations emerged that a complaint had been made by a younger female TVNZ staffer of inappropriate behaviour by Santamaria.

+The resulting controversy led to TVNZ Head of News and Current Affairs Paul Yurisich going on leave, and eventually resigning on July 27.

 Kamahl Santamaria's statement in full: